mongodb/specifications/source/crud/crud.rst

 Changes
 =======

+* 2017-10-23: Allow BulkWriteException to provide an intermediary write result.
 * 2017-10-17: Document negative limit for FindOptions.
 * 2017-10-09: Bumped minimum server version to 2.6 and removed references to older versions in spec and tests.
 * 2017-10-09: Prohibit empty insertMany() and bulkWrite() operations.